mcheema/CS50/README.md

 # CS50
 ## Introduction
 This repository is to share my submissions, alternate implementations, and notes for 2023 and 2024 iterations of Harvard's CS50 project.
-This work is done as part of the Q1, 2024, C study group organised by the R Core.
+This work is done as part of the Q1, 2024, C study group organised by the R Core contributors team.
-## Other Repositories from the R-core bookclub: c study group 2024
+## Other Repositories from the R-core Bookclub: c study group 2024

 1. https://github.com/EllaKaye/cs50/
 2. https://github.com/jimgar/c-study-group/tree/main